 The user interacts with the interface, triggering events that can be caught by the Controller.
 The Controller contains the application logic and processes data received by the user.
 If the Controller updates the Model, the two-way data binding features allows the view to be updated automatically.
 Routes are the way to navigate between views/controllers, very much like a regular link would change page on a website.

-FIGURE 2.2 – ANGULAR’S ARCHITECURE

 Two-way data binding